Grounding Language for Transfer in Deep Reinforcement Learning: Model

-Formally, given a state matrix $s$ and a set of text descriptions $Z$, the module produces a tensor $\phi(s, Z$).
-Consider a cell in $s$ containing an entity $o_i$, with a corresponding description $z_i$ (if available).
-Each such cell is converted into a vector $\phi_i = [v_{o_i};v_{z_i}]$, consisting of two parts concatenated together: \begin{enumerate} \item \textbf{$v_{o_i}$}, which is an entity-specific vector embedding of dimension $d$ \item \textbf{$v_{z_i}$} (also of dimension $d$), produced from $z_i$ using an LSTM recurrent neural network~\cite{hochreiter1997long}. \end{enumerate} This gives us a tensor $\phi$ with dimensions $m \times n \times 2d$ for the entire state.
-For cells with no entity (i.e. empty space), $\phi_i$ is simply a zero vector, and for entities without a description, $v_{z_i} = \vec{0}$.
-Figure~\ref{fig:state} illustrates this module.
+The two vectors, $v_{o_i}$ and $v_{o_z}$, are then concatenated to produce a single representation for this cell: $\phi_i = [v_{o_i};v_{z_i}]$.
+Performing the same operations over all cells of the state results in a tensor $\phi(s,Z)$ with dimensions $m \times n \times 2d$ for the entire state.\footnote{$d$ is a hyperparameter choice here.
+Also, one can have vectors $v_{o_i}$ and $v_{z_i}$ of different dimensions, say $d_1$ and $d_2$, if necessary.
+We use the same dimensionality for simplicity.} For cells with no entity (i.e. empty space), $\phi_i$ is simply a zero vector, and for entities without a description, $v_{z_i} = \vec{0}$.
+Figure~\ref{fig:transfer-state} illustrates this module.

-This decomposition allows us to learn policies based on both the ID of an object and its described behavior in text.
-In a new environment, previously seen entities can reuse the learned representations directly based on their symbols.
-For completely new entities (with unseen IDs), the model can form useful representations from their text descriptions.
+This decomposition into $v_o$ and $v_z$ allows us to learn policies based on both the ID of an object and its described behavior in text.
+This enables the model to retain knowledge of observed entities while being adaptable to new entities.
+For instance, if a new environment contains some previously seen entities,\footnote{Note that this is just a possible situation our model can handle.
+The different domains we consider in this work have no entity symbol overlap.} the agent can reuse the learned representations directly based on their symbols.
+For completely new entities (with unseen IDs), the model can form useful representations using their text descriptions.

-\subsection{Value iteration network}
+\subsection{Value Iteration Network}

 For a model-based RL approach to this task, we require some means to estimate $T$ and $R$ of an environment.
 One way to achieve this is by explicitly using predictive models for both functions and learning these through transitions experienced by the agent.
-These models can be then used to estimate the optimal $Q$ with equation~\ref{eq:vi}.
+These models can then be used to estimate the optimal $Q$ using equation~\ref{eq:vi}.
 However, this pipelined approach would result in errors propagating through the different stages of predictions.